liushang17/AEnet/README.md

 ### Assistance of cell type identification
 The aim is to uncover cellular splicing heterogeneity based on the ASP clusters.

-Inputs.
-The ASP clusters and the Cell-junction CPM (counts per million) matrix.
+Inputs: The ASP clusters and the Cell-junction CPM (counts per million) matrix.

 Step1: The enrichment score of the ASP clusters for each cell.
 AEN constructs an enrichment score matrix, using the enrichment score as an indicator of the extent to which a cell is influenced by the ASP clusters.
 The enrichment score is calculated by determining the mean PSI of ASPs within the ASP clusters across the cells.